dekarrin/ictiobus/tests/07-comment-stripping/commented-fishi.md

-Simple Markdown file that contains a minimal set of FISHI instructions not intended to be executed.
+Simple Markdown file that contains a small set of FISHI instructions not intended to be executed.
 It has a variety of comment and hash character usages which is what it was created to test.